 Expected Results

 After one session, most practitioners feel a clear head, a warmer torso, and a noticeable lift in alertness — similar to a strong cup of coffee but without the jitters.
 The face often tingles slightly and the eyes feel bright.
 With daily practice over 4 to 8 weeks, people report stronger digestion, clearer sinuses, easier mornings, and a more responsive abdominal wall.
-Many find it replaces caffeine entirely.
+Some practitioners find it replaces their morning coffee entirely; others use it alongside reduced caffeine.

 Common Mistakes